-28 265 See Docket No. E-01933A-11-0055.
+Docket No. E-01933A-11-0055.

-1 three-year EE Program budget; the costs of the Programs would be treated as a regulatory asset and amortized over four years; and TEP would collect the amortization costs, including a return on 2 investment, through its DSMS surcharge.
-Some of the parties in this case had concerns about certain 3 of the specifics of TEP's original proposal.
-In its Direct Testimony, Staff recommended 4 modifications to TEP's proposal, but kept the concept of a regulatory asset.
-The Settlement 5 Agreement adopts a version of the EERP based on Staff's recommendations.
-Under this version, the 6 Commission continues to approve annual Implementation Plans, the investments incur carrying costs 7 at the WACC, and the amortization period is five years.
-No party in this proceeding, including 8 9 SWEEP or Sierra Club, objected to the EERP contained in the Settlement Agreement.
+In the meantime, on July 2, 2012, TEP filed its Rate Application in this docket.
+The Rate Application included an EERP that proposed a new way to recover the costs of Commission-approved EE/DSM Programs.
+As originally conceived by TEP, the Commission would approve a three-year EE Program budget; the costs of the Programs would be treated as a regulatory asset and amortized over four years; and TEP would collect the amortization costs, including a return on investment, through its DSMS surcharge.
+Some of the parties in this case had concerns about certain of the specifics of TEP's original proposal.
+In its Direct Testimony, Staff recommended modifications to TEP's proposal, but kept the concept of a regulatory asset.
+The Settlement Agreement adopts a version of the EERP based on Staff's recommendations.
+Under this version, the Commission continues to approve annual Implementation Plans, the investments incur carrying costs at the WACC, and the amortization period is five years.
+No party in this proceeding, including SWEEP or Sierra Club, objected to the EERP contained in the Settlement Agreement.